microsoft/WindowsAppSDK/dev/VSIX/ProjectTemplates/Desktop/CppWinRT/PackagedApp/BlankApp/readme.txt

 ========================================================================
-    C++/WinRT $projectname$ Project Overview
+    $projectname$ Project Overview
 ========================================================================

-This project demonstrates how to get started writing XAML apps directly with standard C++, using the C++/WinRT SDK component and XAML compiler support to generate implementation headers from interface (IDL) files.
+This project demonstrates how to get started writing WinUI3 apps directly with standard C++, using the Project Reunion and C++/WinRT packages and XAML compiler support to generate implementation headers from interface (IDL) files.
 These headers can then be used to implement the local Windows Runtime classes referenced in the app's XAML pages.

 Steps:
 1. Create an interface (IDL) file to define any local Windows Runtime